saweeet/saweeet.github.io/content/en/Soba/cat-sitting.md

 - **Feeding Times:** 7:30 AM and 5:30 PM each day.
 - **Playtime:** 5–10 minutes before each meal.
-- **Food:** Wash his bowl and measure 19g of dry food (from the pantry) and 14g of wet food (from the fridge).
+- **Food:** Measure dry food (from the pantry) and wet food (from the fridge).
+Follow the measurements labelled on each container.
 - **Scale:** Turn off the scale by holding the button on the right until it powers down.
+If it runs out of battery, you'll find batteries on the bottom drawer (same drawer as cling wrap and foil).

 **![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXeROeX4F4BKPBuKMjrh-BcXelch6M09yYAnBdJe17x2LIdOLnsL-Kd4cQTW4ngrH_txQjjc4tsW1CjjquRZNfZVdS_BVObXGsjKZhv1f5nYNzTpf1_VlpB-ESYQS_sbzMTUI_V_JWBKLdx9wPNWQacMY2I?key=_6lhS3vg6BtRTelOzHpsrbu0)**

 ## Feeding Steps:

 1. Say "Sit" to Soba.
 2. Place the bowl on the stand.
+3. Hold Mochi back (she's not trained yet) while Soba waits.
+4. If Soba tries to eat before your signal, gently block him with your arm and say "No" firmly.
-3. Once he is sitting and making eye contact, say "Good boy" to signal he can start eating.
+5. Once he is sitting and making eye contact, say "Good boy" to signal he can start eating.
+6. Let Mochi eat too.
+7. They finish eating around the same time.
+Stop any attempts to eat from the other's bowl (they usually do this once they finish their own bowl).
+If all food is eaten, licking each other's empty bowls afterwards is fine.
    **![](https://lh7-rt.googleusercontent.com/docsz/AD_4nXdRcqSugWpI32-xXZYTTfeyt_2KPJPIBmejhh_5ElK-ULSDIVzQ5Zs2-_vIBdAWnGB2Jkb2oRuVeZdBnGQuNLMMjH6e6rcWci0_ZvAuUo1dcragM5yIrK6TalvXpQ7vSGce_dkjk04NRSWD3iUqufJeQH7Z?key=_6lhS3vg6BtRTelOzHpsrbu0)**
-4. If he tries to eat before your signal, gently block him with your arm and say "No" firmly.

 See a typical feeding time here: [Feeding Video](https://drive.google.com/file/d/1UHcSNu7qQpUvrl3b-K-Rem_-jjNW2gM2/view?usp=sharing)